 3. In our interactions with others, we must be purely open and speak honestly without treachery or deceit in our hearts.

 The Lord Jesus said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 God is faithful, so He requires that we speak according to the facts, calling a spade a spade, and not go against our conscience to tell lies.

 To solve the problem of lying, we should first resolve our wrong intentions.
 The mouth is the door of the heart; many times we tell lies dominated by the intentions of protecting our own reputation and vanity, fame and status, or other personal interests.
 For instance, we didn’t preach the gospel because of being busy with work, but when our brothers and sisters asked us whether we had converted any people, we, fearing that if we spoke truthfully they would blame us for not shouldering enough of the burden and thus look down on us, lied to them and said we had spread the gospel but didn’t yield any fruit.
-In such a situation, we ought to, saying, “O God, I lied to protect my own face and I feel very uneasy now.
+In such a situation, we ought to pray to God, saying, “O God, I lied to protect my own face and I feel very uneasy now.
 I’m afraid if the brothers and sisters ask me some details, they will find out the truth, and then blame and deal with me.
 God, please give me the courage to practice the truth, so that I can put aside my face and be an honest person to satisfy You no matter how my brothers and sisters will see me.”
 After such prayer, we will have confidence to speak the truth.
 If we practice often this way, we will gain others’ understanding and trust, and feel relaxed and liberated when interacting with them.

 4. We must handle matters with principle and in conformity with the truth, act honestly and straightforwardly, and be someone who is open and aboveboard.